gabdube/native-windows-gui/readme.md

 This is the 3rd and final version of NWG.
 It is considered "mature" or, as I would say "the backlog is empty, and it will most likely stay that way".
 This version implements pretty much everything required to develop applications on Windows.
 Don't bother using the older versions as they have "irreconcilable design decisions" and cannot support some key features.
+Future development will be done in other libraries.

 If you've managed to read though this introduction, you should know that my twitter handle is [#gdube_dev](https://twitter.com/gdube_dev) and you can support this project with *GitHub Sponsors*.